criccadamus/webpage/README.md

 When done, `git clone` it into your CMS-designated webpage root folder.

 ### Regarding the JavaScript code
-All the code is provided by the IA ChatGPT.\
+All the JavaScript code is provided by ChatGPT.\
 I have no idea how to code JS lmao 😂.
 For now, at least.